-Many of us who have been sexually abused long for who we were or who we might have become had the abuse not happened.
+Many of us who have been sexually abused long for who we were or who we might have become had the trauma not happened.
 When we long to be other than ourselves, we waste precious energy trying to escape our traumatized parts.
 We may try to prove our worth at the expense of living a nurturing, balanced life.
-Or we waste time on distractions — like bingeing on computer games, social media, or TV — avoiding painful thoughts and memories and the shame that haunts so many of us who have been sexual abused.
+Or we waste time on distractions — like bingeing on computer games, social media, or TV — avoiding painful thoughts and memories and the shame that haunts so many of us who have been sexual traumatized.

 Longing may be a natural reaction to structural dissociation, and perhaps integral to recovery.
 Longing to be who we were can kindle desire to find parts of ourselves we feel we have lost.
 But longing becomes crippling when it blinds us to the actual life we are living and genuinely caring for ourselves so we too can blossom when the time is right.

 The best way to nurture a psyche fragmented by structural dissociation is to maintain high levels of mental energy by avoiding stress and exhaustion, both which increase the likelihood that traumatic memories or emotional parts of the personality (EPs) will be triggered.
 Creators of the model of structural dissociation are adamant on this point:

 “[Survivors] must practice regular self-care through adequate rest and recreation, sleep hygiene, exercise, good nutrition and a healthy diet, disease prevention, stress reduction, and relaxation training.
 [They] should become more aware of the need for breaks during the day, regular time off each week, and some type of vacation.”